FAQ (Frequently Asked Questions)

 A: Never fear!
 Firstly, please know that I would never advertise something on my website that was misleading.
 If you purchased a font from me, you are getting exactly what was shown in the samples on my site.

 Whenever a font has alternate, swash, ligatures or special characters to substitute for the normal letters, they must be placed in the font as OpenType features.
-They can't be placed in the standards slots for the normal letters.
+They can't be placed in the standard slots for the normal letters.
 In order to access them you must be able to use OpenType features in whichever software the font is being used in.
 Fortunately, the majority of software apps made today have this ability.
 I found a good webpage here, which explains how to use OpenType features in most common applications.
 (In rare cases you may not be able to access the OpenType glyphs, in which case please contact me.)

 How to Access OpenType Features: